loopbackio/loopback.io/pages/en/lb3/Using-current-context.md

 }
 ```

-{% include important.html content="

-By default, the HTTP req/res objects are not set onto the current context.
+{% include important.html content="By default, the HTTP req/res objects are not set onto the current context.
 You need to set `enableHttpContext` to true to enable automatic population of req/res objects.
 " %}

 ## Use the current context